German colonization of Africa: Acquisition of the colonies

-Germany decided to create a colony in East Africa under the leadership of Imperial Chancellor Otto von Bismarck in February 1885.
-Germany had recently unified in 1871 and the rapid industrialization of their society required a steady stream of raw materials.
-The prospect of a colony in East Africa was too much to ignore; it was perfect for the continued economic stability and growth of Germany.
-Moreover, Bismarck was suspect of France and Great Britain’s true intentions in Africa and this only furthered his desire to create an East African colony.
-Soon after the agreement to create an East African colony was reached, the German Kaiser granted imperial protection to the possessions of the German East African Company, which had autonomy in the region.
-In a way, this support by the German government completely changed the power and influence the German East African Company had.
+Eastern Africa

+German East Africa was acquired through a combination of treaties, purchase agreements, and military enforcement by agents and representatives of the German Empire in the late nineteenth century.
+The process began in 1884, when Carl Peters, a German explorer and adventurer, founded the Society for German Colonization (Gesellschaft für Deutsche Kolonisation) and traveled to the coastal region of East Africa, an area then under nominal sovereignty of the Sultanate of Zanzibar.
+Peters and his associates negotiated and signed a series of protection treaties with local chiefs in the hinterland of what is now Tanzania between 1884 and 1885.
+These treaties, often obtained through coercion or deception, granted the German society extensive rights over land and administration.

+In 1885, Peters returned to Germany and persuaded the imperial government under Chancellor Otto von Bismarck to grant an imperial charter to the newly founded German East Africa Company (Deutsch-Ostafrikanische Gesellschaft, DOAG), giving it authority to administer and exploit the territories claimed through these agreements.
+The imperial charter provided official recognition and military backing, marking the beginning of formal German involvement.
+The Sultan of Zanzibar, Barghash bin Said, who claimed sovereignty over the coastal strip, protested the German expansion.
+Tensions escalated when the German navy demonstrated force off the coast of Zanzibar in 1885, compelling the Sultan to acquiesce.

 The company did not waste any time in dispatching eighteen expeditions to make treaties expanding its territories in East Africa, but these moves by the Germans stirred hostility in the region.
 When the company’s agents landed to take over seven coastal towns in the August of 1888, the tension finally escalated into violence.
 Warriors flocked to a few of the coastal towns and gave the Germans two days to leave.
 In one instance, two Germans were killed in the town of Kilwa; German marines were eventually ordered in who cleared the town, killing every person in sight.
-Resistance was seen all over German-controlled Africa, but the German soldiers and officers made up one of the best and most highly-trained armies in the world, so the action of rebelling didn’t have much of a long-term impact.
-Resisting made the percentage of survival much lower for Africans and brutality became synonymous with German imperialism in Africa.
+Resistance was seen all over German-controlled Africa, but the German soldiers and officers made up one of the best and most highly-trained armies in the world, so the action of rebelling did not have much of a long-term impact.
+Subsequent negotiations, including the Heligoland–Zanzibar Treaty of 1890 between Germany and Britain, further defined the boundaries of the colony, with Britain recognizing German claims to mainland East Africa in exchange for German recognition of British interests in Zanzibar and other territories.